oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 * Customize the Action-Target list to reflect the commands from step 2. ([Show](images/ap-template-pairs.jpg))

 #### 4. Define profile-specific types
 We specified two profile-specific targets (device and display) above.
-Define their contents in AP-Target.
-Define the desired response format for these commands in AP-Results. ([Show](images/ap-template-device.jpg))
+Define their contents as fields of LED-Target.
+Define the desired response format for these commands as fields of LED-Results. ([Show](images/ap-template-device.jpg)).
+Note that the four top-level profile-specific types LED-Target, LED-Args, LED-Specifiers, and LED-Results are by convention named with the property name LED.
+There is no naming convention for profile-defined types below the top level; use names that are descriptive with or without the property name.
+This example defines a "Device" type, which also happens to be the name of an OpenC2 Target.
+Namspacing (ls:Device vs. led:Device) allows both definitions to be used without conflict.

 After defining the device-specific content, the blinky profile schema should look like [blinky.jidl](blinky/blinky.jidl).
 This schema, in text or table ([blinky.md](blinky/blinky.md)) format,